HengAnnYa/id-assignment-1/README.md

 ### Features left to impliment
 + A feature which would be fun to impliment in the future is a shop tab for fans to buy and sell fanmade merch.
 + A feature to impliment is different user levels, such as moderators for the community forum.
 + A feature for users to make and share song playlists with one another.
++ A feature for users to follow VOCALOID producers on the website.
 + Yet another feature which could be implimented is a daily Hatsune Miku related challenge/minigame, which could potentially let the user earn in-website rewards or points.

 ## Technologies Used